nik-maheshwari/genome-mining/README.md

 6. run the following command:
 	perl run.pl

-7. Any predicted clusters will be in the following file in folder f1:	clusters_ggsearch_bridge_lanCDeh.txt Individual files will be in the folder "strain" in folder f1
+7. Any predicted clusters will be in the following file in folder f1:	clusters_ggsearch_bridge_lanCDeh.txt.
+   Individual files will be in the folder "strain" in folder f1

 Thank you for using this pipeline.